 Are apples good for dogs?

-‘An apple a day keeps the doctor away’... but does this famous saying apply to the vet as well?
-Well, apples do contain various nutrients that are beneficial not just for us, but for our dogs too.
+Apples do contain various nutrients that are beneficial for our dogs.
 These include antioxidants, vitamins A and C, fibre and potassium.
-However, if you feed your dog a complete and balanced diet, they should gain all the nutrients they need from that and they shouldn’t require any extra top-up from fruit.
+However, if you feed your dog a complete and balanced diet, they should gain all the nutrients they need and shouldn’t require any extra top-up from fruit.

 Apples can be good for dogs for another reason as well though: since they have a crunchy texture, they may help to clean dogs’ teeth and freshen up their breath.